 ANSWER TO FOLLOW

-Jamie is returning to Glasgow to play in Andy Murray Live for the second time, and will be pairing up with his younger brother in the doubles again.
+Jamie returned to Glasgow to play in Andy Murray Live for the second time, and paired up with his younger brother in the doubles again.

 Jamie had a fantastic 2016, reaching world number one in doubles for the first time, and winning the Australian Open and US Open doubles with his partner Bruno Soares.
 These Grand Slam wins added to the Wimbledon title he won in 2007 in the mixed doubles, with partner Jelena Jankovic.